Pat yourself on the back, you saw a post with the word “coding” in the title and you didn’t freak out or glaze over. That’s the first step.

 Not many people know that ImageJ comes with something called the “command recorder”.
 This is a handy little tool that follows every action you take within the program and spits out code that will replicate exactly what you just did, but in a single click.
 This means you can code without actually having to write a single bit of code yourself.
 So to anyone who says that they could never learn coding, I say you don’t even have to!

 For now, let’s run through a simple example and I’ll explain some of the absolute basics of coding.
-I’m going to use the command recorder to write a macro (a collection of code) that will open a proprietary format image (.zvi), flip it horizontally, save it as a tiff and close it:
+I’m going to use the command recorder to write a macro (a collection of code) that will open a proprietary format image (.zvi), flip it horizontally, save it as a tiff and close it.

-You can see how every time I click a command, a new line appears in the command recorder window.
+Every time I click a command, a new line appears in the command recorder window.
 At the end of the process, there are four lines of code which is all ImageJ needs to know to repeat that process again.
 Clicking the Create button exported this code to the macro editor window where we can work with it further.

 Making Sense of the Code